esteinig/vircov/README.md

 ## Concept

 Definitive viral diagnosis from metagenomic clinical samples can be extremely challenging due to low sequencing depth, large amounts of host reads and low infectious titres, especially in blood or CSF.
 One way to distinguish a positive viral diagnosis is to look at alignment coverage against one or multiple reference sequences.
-When only few reads map to the reference and when genome coverage is therefore low, positive infections often display multiple distinct alignment regions, as opposed to reads mapping to a single or few regions on the reference.
+When only few reads map to the reference, and when genome coverage is therefore low, positive infections often display multiple distinct alignment regions, as opposed to reads mapping to a single or few regions on the reference.

 [De Vries et al. (2021)](https://www.sciencedirect.com/science/article/pii/S1386653221000792) summarize this concept succinctly in this figure (adapted):